-A prominent authority in the private equity realm, Wilson Neely’s practice chiefly involves mergers and acquisitions and capital markets.
+A prominent authority in the private equity realm, Wilson Neely’s practice chiefly involved mergers and acquisitions and capital markets.
 He has advised on numerous business combination transactions, including leveraged buyouts, recapitalizations and strategic partnerships between private equity funds and corporate partners.
 In addition, he has overseen IPOs involving both common stock and high yield securities.
-The Legal 500 United States named him a “Leading Lawyer” in 2015.
-Wilson has also been named a Band 1 private equity lawyer by Chambers USA since 2008.
+The Legal 500 United States has consistently named him a “Leading Lawyer” since 2014.
+Wilson has also been recognized as a top private equity lawyer by Chambers USA since 2008.
+Sources describe him as a “phenomenal lawyer with a deep history” in private equity matters and transactional work for prominent sponsor clients.

 Read Full Biography...

-- Representation of Blackstone in over 40 of its private equity transactions over the past 20 years (a record unsurpassed by any other lawyer), including:acquisition and subsequent IPO of SeaWorld; investment in GeoSouthern; provision of rescue financing to Knight Capital; financing of BankUnited in connection with the FDIC’s resolution of its failed bank predecessor; and participation in the consortium that acquired SunGard
+- Representation of Blackstone in over 40 of its private equity transactions over the past 25 years (a record unsurpassed by any other lawyer), including: its $20 billion partnership with Thomson Reuters for Thomson's Financial and Risk Business; acquisition and subsequent IPO of SeaWorld; investment in GeoSouthern; provision of rescue financing to Knight Capital; financing of BankUnited in connection with the FDIC’s resolution of its failed bank predecessor; and participation in the consortium that acquired SunGard

 - Representation of Northwest Airlines in its merger with Delta Airlines